Nina McConigley

-Nina McConigley (born 1975) is an Indian-Irish-American fiction writer and playwright known for her focus on the American West, particularly the immigrant experience in rural settings.
+Nina McConigley (born 1975) is an American fiction writer and playwright known for her focus on the American West, particularly the immigrant experience in rural settings.
 Her short story collection, Cowboys and East Indians, won the 2014 PEN/Open Book Award and the High Plains Book Award.

 Early life and education

 Nina Swamidoss McConigley was born to an Irish father, Patrick McConigley, and an Indian mother and former Wyoming state legislator, Nimi McConigley, in Singapore.
 She was raised in Casper, Wyoming, after her family moved there when she was a baby.
 McConigley holds a BA in English from Saint Olaf College, an MA in English from the University of Wyoming, and an MFA in Creative Writing from the University of Houston.

 Writing career

 McConigley's work centers on Wyoming and the American West, often exploring the rural immigrant experience.
 Her writing has been published in The New York Times, Orion, Ploughshares, Alaska Quarterly Review, High Country News, O, The Oprah Magazine, Parents, Virginia Quarterly Review, American Short Fiction, and The Asian American Literary Review.

 Her quarterly column Township and Range for High Country News, launched in 2022, was a finalist for the National Magazine Award in 2024.

-McConigley's works have gained notable recognition.
 Her play adaptation of Cowboys and East Indians was commissioned by the Denver Center for the Performing Arts, with a world premiere set for 2026.
 She has two forthcoming books: How to Commit a Postcolonial Murder (Pantheon, 2026) and an essay collection with Crux: The Georgia Series in Literary Nonfiction (University of Georgia Press).